qaicore/secure-fullstack-platform/README.md

 Then log in via the UI.

 ## Architecture

 ┌─────────────────┐         ┌─────────────────┐         ┌─────────────────┐
-│   Frontend      │ HTTPS   │    Backend      │ Internal│    Postgres     │
+│   Frontend      │  HTTP   │    Backend      │Internal │    Postgres     │
 │   nginx + React │ ──────► │  Express + JWT  │ ──────► │   15 + init.sql │
-│   Port 5173     │         │   Port 8000     │  network│   Port 5432     │
+│   Port 5173     │         │   Port 8000     │ network │   Port 5432     │
 └─────────────────┘         └─────────────────┘         └─────────────────┘

 All three services live on a shared docker-compose network.
-The backend reaches Postgres at `db:5432` (service name); the frontend reaches the backend at `localhost:8000` (browser-side, same as host).
+The backend reaches Postgres at `db:5432` (the service name resolves via Docker's internal DNS); the frontend reaches the backend at `localhost:8000` from the browser, same as the host.

+## Continuous integration

+Every pull request runs four parallel jobs:

+- **Backend lint** — ESLint on `backend/src/`
+- **Frontend lint** — ESLint on `frontend/src/`
+- **Build images** — verifies both Dockerfiles still build
+- **Secret scan** — gitleaks scan of the full git history

+Pushes to `main` run the same workflow.
+Failed checks block merge.

 ## Useful commands